nerves-project-attic/nerves_network_interface/README.md

   * `ifremoved` - an interface was removed (e.g., the user removed a USB wifi dongle)

-To get the IP configuration for an interface, call `NetBasic.get_configuration/2`:
+To get the IP configuration for an interface, call `NetBasic.settings/2`:

-    iex> NetBasic.get_configuration(pid, "eth0")
+    iex> NetBasic.settings(pid, "eth0")
     {:ok, %{ipv4_address: '192.168.25.114', ipv4_broadcast: '192.168.25.255',
             ipv4_gateway: '192.168.25.5', ipv4_subnet_mask: '255.255.255.0'}

-To setting IP addresses and other configuration, just call `NetBasic.configure/3` using keyword parameters or a map with what you'd like to set.
+To setting IP addresses and other configuration, just call `NetBasic.setup/3` using keyword parameters or a map with what you'd like to set.
 The following example uses keyward parameters:

-    iex> NetBasic.configure(pid, "eth0", ipv4_address: "192.168.25.200",
+    iex> NetBasic.setup(pid, "eth0", ipv4_address: "192.168.25.200",
     ...> ipv4_subnet_mask: "255.255.255.0")
     :ok